 470.793 - The Influence of Public Opinion on Public Policy and American Democracy

 Public opinion is an essential consideration for all governments.
 This is particularly true in a democratic polity.
 In a democracy, a candidate cannot hope to win office, or keep that office if elected, without understanding the opinions of his or her constituents.
 Further, citizens are expected to influence the public policy-making process by expressing their opinions to their elected officials.
 This course will explore public opinion from the perspective of both elected officials and private citizens.
 We will investigate the origins, structure and influence of public opinion.
 We will examine recent polls to better understand the methods used to measure, interpret and present public opinion.
 Finally, we will analyze current opinion in three major policy areas: foreign policy, the economy and social issues.
 This course counts towards the Concentration in Political Communication.
 Elective option for Govt.
 Analytics students.

-470.797 - Introduction to Homeland Security Intelligence
+470.797 - Intelligence to Secure the Homeland and Hometown

 This course provides students with an intellectual foundation for understanding the concepts underpinning homeland security intelligence, as well as an overview of the US national homeland security framework including organization and policies.
 It examines the underlying intellectual constructs used to frame the comprehension of security issues, intelligence based on those issues and the development of policies and strategies that lead to implementing programs that protect the United States infrastructure and its people from attack.
 Over the term, students will be challenged to examine the various paradigms that shape homeland security intelligence and critically apply them to contemporary homeland security challenges and examine how well or poorly these paradigms are reflected in current responses, organizations and policies.

 470.798 - Financial Management and Analysis in Nonprofits